kaunel85/ong-bylaws/bylaws.md

 7. If a Member is neglecting his duties as an officer, their position will be reviewed.
 The procedure of a position review is as follows:
    1. Any Active Member may call for a position review of any officer by presenting their case to the Executive Committee.
 A majority vote of the Executive will begin the position review.
-      - If the Executive does not vote to begin the officer review, this should be reported at the next Chapter Meeting and a review can be started by a 66% vote of non-executive members present.
+      - If the Executive does not vote to begin the officer review, this should be reported at the next Chapter Meeting and a review can be started by an affirmative vote of 66% of non-executive members eligible to vote.
    2. The officer under review will then appear before the Executive Committee to review their standing with regard to their position held.
    3. This information will then be presented to The Chapter by the Vice-President at the next chapter meeting.
    4. After hearing the information The Chapter will then vote to decide if the Member should be removed from their position.
-A vote of 66% of the Active Members in attendance is required to remove any officer from his position.
+An affirmative vote of 66% of members eligible to vote is required to remove any officer from his position.
    5. In the case that an Executive Officer is presented for review, the same process as outlined above will occur with the Judicial Committee taking the place of the Executive Committee, and the Warden taking the place of the Vice-President.

 8. Each Officer will keep an officer resource binder prepared and updated by the Vice-President in hard or soft copy, containing a copy of each of the following: